hburden/DAT255/README.md

 # Course PM for Software Engineering Project (DAT255/DIT543) 7.5 HEC, Spring 2017

 ## News
 - Aug 07: A first version of the course homepage is up and running.
-The homepage will be continuously edited, reflecting the evolution of the course.
+The homepage will be edited as the course evolves but Learning outcomes, Literature and Examination will stay as they are.

 ## Course Description